MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 - Azure Active Directory [Premium Trial](https://azure.microsoft.com/trial/get-started-active-directory/) (for HoloLens users only).
 Users will sign in to their accounts through Azure Active Directory.

-- A HoloLens, HoloLens 2, or a mobile device.
+- A HoloLens, HoloLens 2, or mobile device.
 [Learn about additional licensing and product requirements](./requirements.md).

 With the license-free 90-day free trial, each user must download Dynamics 365 Remote Assist from the appropriate app store to start the trial.